dlilab/Teaching_IntroDataScience/content/assignments.md

     | Intermediate_high | 21 <= mpg < 26 |
     | High              | 26 <= mpg      |

-This homework will be due at **October 6th, 1:30pm**.
+This homework will be due at **September 28th, 9am**.
 Please submit your homework as an Rmd file to GitHub.
 It is probably a good idea to create a `hw_02` subfolder within your `homework` folder and put the Rmd file there.
 Please also generate a PDF file there.
 You don't need to email me again about your homework.
 I have your GitHub repo link and will check out your homework there.
 This should apply to all homework assignments.

 ## Homework 3